 How Long is the Accounting Cycle?

-The cycle is generally for an accounting period of 12 months and will tie up with the financial year-end of the business.
+The cycle is generally for an accounting period of 12 months and will coincide with the business’s financial year-end.

 The reason for 12 months is for business owners to submit the accounts to Companies House or Self-Assessment tax returns.
 Both of these require the books completed to obtain the figures.